 That is still significantly more affordable than a lot of houses or condos around the Klang Valley.
 But once you start angling for larger configurations with more luxurious fittings then you may be looking at a higher price tag.
 In countries like Canada for example, a 1,400 sf container home could cost up to as much as $393,500!
 And this doesn’t even include the cost of the land.

-Should you consider building and living in a container home?
+Should you consider building and living in a container home or a cabin home?
 Well, there are things to consider of course.
 It’s slick, modern and trendy but whether that amounts to practicality from both lifestyle and cost perspectives, that is something that you need to consider.
 What is certain is that the trend of container homes is warranted based on merits.
 If manufacturers can figure out how to make the price of setting one up more affordable, who knows?
 For now, you can just stare at one because it is really quite cool.